 As outlined above, the Board is responsible for assessing and making decisions relating to the classification of publications, films and computer games under the Classification Act.
-Disclosure of the descriptive content of a film or computer game that depicts, expresses or otherwise deals with matters specified in the Code; and/or describes or depicts film content in a way that is likely to cause offence to a reasonable adult; or promotes, incites or instructs in matters of crime of violence, would disclose information that the Board has decided should not be classified under the Classification Act and should be Refused Classification (RC).
+Disclosure of the descriptive content of the computer game that depicts, expresses or otherwise deals with matters specified in the Code; and/or describes or depicts computer game content in a way that is likely to offend against the standards of morality, decency and propriety generally accepted by reasonable adults to the extent that they should not be classified would disclose information that the Board has decided should not be classified under the Classification Act and should be Refused Classification (RC).
 The disclosure of that descriptive content would subvert the classification process by revealing content likely to cause offence to a reasonable adult.

-I am satisfied that parts of the documents marked 's47E(d)' contain information which, if disclosed, would or could reasonably be expected to, have a substantial and an unreasonable effect on the Board's proper and efficient operations.
+I am satisfied that the parts of the documents marked 's47E(d)' contain information which, if disclosed, would or could reasonably be expected to, have a substantial and an unreasonable effect on the Board's proper and efficient operations.
 These are operational activities that are being undertaken in an expected and lawful manner, and would not reveal inefficiencies in the way in which the Board conducts those operational activities.